Vermonters pummeled by floods exactly 1 year apart begin another cleanup

-PLAINFIELD, Vt. — (AP) — Owen Bradley has been listening to the roar of the Great Brook outside his historic brick house in Vermont for nearly 40 years.
-But the sound changed this week as raging waters inched closer, building to a torrent that tore through the back of the building, tearing off the decks.
+PLAINFIELD, Vt. — (AP) — Owen Bradley has been listening to the flow of the Great Brook outside his historic brick house in Vermont for nearly 40 years.
+But the sound changed this week as raging waters inched closer, building to a torrent that tore through the back of the building, tearing off the decks, and ravaged a nearby apartment building.

 “First it was little noises, cracking wood.
 Eventually it was just monstrous, like a dragon growling.
 It was just very otherworldly," he said, describing the crescendo as the cleanup began on Thursday.